Are Pixel-Wise Metrics Reliable for Sparse-View Computed Tomography Reconstruction?: Discussion and Conclusion

 \section{Discussion and Conclusion}

 \textbf{Discussion.} Our experiments in \S\ref{sec:results_anatomy} and \S\ref{sec:results_diffusion} show that \loss\ consistently improves the anatomical fidelity of sparse-view CT reconstructions across a wide range of baselines, including analytical, implicit, and generative methods.
 Further analysis in \S\ref{sec:supp-AV} demonstrates that \loss\ performs similar enhancement ability across arterial and portal venous phase CT scans, revealing \loss's potential in expanding to other CT phases.
 These improvements are particularly notable in small and complex structures like small organs and vessels, where segmentation-derived metrics such as NSD and clDice reveal gains of up to 40\%, even when pixel-wise metrics remain nearly unchanged.
 Notably, \loss\ is trained once and applied directly to unseen cases without fine-tuning, demonstrating strong patient-agnostic generalization.
 This robustness arises from its design: segmentation-guided supervision encodes population-level shape priors, and the diffusion model integrates them without requiring additional annotations or per-case adaptation.
-Its modular nature allows seamless integration into existing reconstruction pipelines as a plug-in enhancement, without modifying or retraining the underlying models.
+Its straightforward design enables seamless integration into existing reconstruction pipelines as a plug-in enhancement, without requiring modifications to or retraining of the underlying models.
+Moreover, \loss features a modular architecture that facilitates the incorporation of future advances in segmentation models, thereby enhancing the reliability of anatomical guidance and enabling the evaluation of an expanding set of anatomical structures.
 Overall, \loss\ offers a flexible solution to enforce anatomical plausibility in CT reconstruction, particularly in settings where high-contrast structures are under-represented in pixel-domain loss functions.

 \textbf{Conclusion.} This work reframes CT reconstruction quality through an anatomy‑centric viewpoint and introduces \loss, a diffusion‑based enhancement module that can be integrated into any reconstruction algorithm.
 A new suite of segmentation‑driven metrics exposes structural deficiencies overlooked by SSIM and PSNR, and extensive experiments on nine baselines under sparse-view settings demonstrate that \loss\ consistently elevates anatomical fidelity, delivering up to 35\% improvements in vessel {clDice} under 50‑view settings—without additional acquisition burden.
 A limitation of our method is that its improvement becomes marginal when the baseline reconstruction already preserves most anatomical structures.
 In such high-quality cases, i.e., the reconstructions from SAX-NeRF, \loss\ offers limited added benefit relative to its computational cost.
 Our method brings algorithm goals in line with real clinical needs, making it easier to produce anatomy-aware CT reconstructions under sparse-view settings and sets a new standard for future reconstruction research.